WorldHealthOrganization/mca-pretermbirths-analysis/README.md

 ### Set-up
 For the chosen estimate:
+1. You will need to install `JAGS` on your machine.
+   This is a separate program outside of R which is what the RJags package runs through.
+   Go to http://www.sourceforge.net/projects/mcmc-jags/files and click the green button `Download latest version`.
-1. Open the "0.loadPackages.R" file, and ensure all packages are installed.
+2. Open the "0.loadPackages.R" file, and ensure all packages are installed.
-2. Run the "0.loadPackages.R" file and "0.fileNames.R" file.
+3. Run the "0.loadPackages.R" file and "0.fileNames.R" file.
-3. Open the "0.master.R" file and run the files in the indicated order.
+4. Open the "0.master.R" file and run the files in the indicated order.
 All of the outputs are written to the "outputs" folder.

 Any questions on running the code please email Ellen Bradley (ellen_bradley@outlook.com).